bolt/docs/source/content-paging.md

 page, you can use their names in a parameter to keep them separate.
 Note that if you start paging different contenttypes by different amounts, you will get unexpected results.
 If you have more than one contenttype on a page that you wish to paginate, it's advised to use the same amount of records for all of the `{% setcontent %}` tags.

 <pre class="brush: html">
-{% setcontent entries = "entries/latest/3" allowpaging %}
+{% setcontent myentries = "entries/latest/3" allowpaging %}

 {{ pager('entries') }}